farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 #### OnConstraint {#on-constraint-usage-rule}

 If the remedial action is linked to an assessed element (a CNEC), its usage method is no longer onInstant and is now **onConstraint**.
-This link is created with a `AssessedElementWithRemedialAction` object that bound together the assessed element and the contingency.
+This link is created with a `AssessedElementWithRemedialAction` object that bounds together the assessed element and the contingency.

 The type of onConstraint usage rule depends on the type of the CNEC the remedial action is bounded to: